• Skip to primary navigation

 Shark acitivity for preschoolers color sorting game

-This week we are working on some fun ocean themed activities.
+This week we are working on some fun ocean themed activities and ocean crafts!

 So far we’ve gone to the aquarium and checked out the fish and sharks.